USEPA/aed_r/lessons/03_wrangling.md

 1. If it isn't already open, make sure you have the script we created, "nla_analysis.R" opened up.
 2. Start a new section of code in this script by simply putting in a line or two of comments indicating what it is this set of code does.
 3. Our goal for this is to create a new data frame that represents a subset of the observations as well as a subset of the columns.
 4. Subset the water quality data from `nla_wq` and store that in a new data frame calles `nla_wq_subset`.
-The columns we want for this are: SITE_ID, VISIT_NO, SITE_TYPE, ST, EPA_REG, LAKE_ORIGIN, WSA_ECO9, TURB, NTL, PTL, CHLA, and SECMEAN.
+The columns we want for this are: SITE_ID, VISIT_NO, SITE_TYPE, ST, EPA_REG, LAKE_ORIGIN, WSA_ECO9, TURB, NTL, PTL, and CHLA.
 6. Last thing we are going to need to do is get a subset of the observations.
 We need only the lakes with VISIT_NO equal to 1 and SITE_TYPE equal to "PROB_Lake".
 Keep the same name, `nla_wq_subset`, for this data frames.

 ###Modifying and summarizing with dplyr